-Electronic portfolios are valuable tools that improve student learning while also aiding in assessment strategies.
-These portfolios allow students to create individual work that they can store electronically and on which they can continue to reflect at their leisure, thus enhancing their learning.
-In addition, electronic portfolios allow students to access information not only while they're enrolled in the program but also even after graduation.
+Electronic Portfolios are valuable tools that improve student learning, while also aiding in assessment strategies.
+These portfolios allow students to create individual work on which they can reflect, creating their digital footprint.
+This allows students to access the information not only while enrolled in the program but even after graduation.
 Our program has created an NMT EPortfolio for students enrolled in the program.
-Currently, it is being used for resources to be stored in 1 easy location.
+Currently, it is being utilized for resources to be stored in one easy location.
 In our current EPortfolio, our handbooks, blank evaluations/rubrics, student learning outcomes, and competency forms can all be accessed from the same site.
 Moving forward, we plan to add a collaborative area for job postings, allowing both recent graduates and instructors to post information about current job openings.
-We plan to use this to improve the job placement assessment portion of Form L. The main benefit of this database in comparison to the Blackboard learning management system is that students can still access it after graduation.
-Helpful resources such as job postings, CT competency forms, board exam information, and the like can all be accessed in this 1 location.
+We plan to utilize this to improve the job placement assessment portion of form L. The main benefit of this database in comparison to the Blackboard learning management system is the sheer fact that students can still access it after graduation.
+Helpful resources such as job postings, CT competency forms, board exam information, etc., can all be accessed in this one location.